oxygenna-themes/foxi-astro-theme/src/content/blog/creating-dynamic-routes-in-astro.md

 tags: ['astro', 'routing']
 ---

-# Creating Dynamic Routes in Astro

-Published on: 2023-02-15

-Dynamic routes allow you to create pages that can handle variable data.
-In this guide, we'll explore how to set up dynamic routes in your Astro project.

 ## Setting Up Dynamic Routes

 Dynamic routes in Astro are created using square brackets in your file names.
 For example, to create a route that handles different blog posts, you can create a file named `[slug].astro` in your `src/pages/blog` directory.